 By law, the customs clearance of goods in Russia should be performed within one day after the importer has submitted, and the Russian customs authorities have accepted, all the required documentation.
-However, because the moment when this term starts is controlled by the customs authorities, in practice the customs clearance process may take longer than the statutory term.
+However, because the customs authorities control the moment when this term starts, in practice the customs clearance process may take longer than the statutory term.